KianBahasadri/seedbox/README.md

   - mine gets around like 500 up and 400 down.
 More than enough to get the ball rolling

 ## Setup VPN and Firewall
 (when dealing with any linux firewall, its honestly easier to switch to the root user.
-Thus, its nice to do this first in case you bork the system and want to start over) in my OPINION, the easiest firewall to use on linux is ufw.
+Thus, its nice to do this first in case you bork the system as root and want to start over) in my OPINION, the easiest firewall to use on linux is ufw.
 Your distribution may or may not already have it running.
-For managing ufw you can either use ufw itself or systemctl, I suggest use ufw, I feel like its better, idk, gut feeling.
+**NOTE: ENSURE FIREWALLD IS NOT RUNNING, IT WILL FUCK EVERYTHING UP** For managing ufw you can either use ufw itself or systemctl, I suggest use ufw, I feel like its better, idk, gut feeling.
 To see if ufw is running, use: `ufw status verbose` and if stopped, use `ufw enable` to enable it.
 You can aso use the status command to see observe the changes we make to the ufw rules.